jembi/JeMPI/documentation/installation/standalone-installation.md

 ## Prerequisites <a href="#_4a1yqprqttyw" id="_4a1yqprqttyw"></a>

+In the following, we will introduce the software prerequisites to be able to run the JeMPI client registry on your machine.

 ### Docker <a href="#_rglemv3fug4d" id="_rglemv3fug4d"></a>

-Docker should be installed in the machine.\
+Please refer to the [official installation guide](https://docs.docker.com/engine/install/ubuntu/) in order to install docker on your machine.
-It is best to grant docker sudo access.
+It is best to follow the post installation process so that you grant docker sudo access.

 ### \[for Windows users] WSL2 <a href="#_ku1gqbfaemlj" id="_ku1gqbfaemlj"></a>